Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: GrUES : Gr obner-based Unconditional Equivalence Search

-Second, although the \(\Delta_s^n\) prior seems to improve performance, \texttt{GrUES} performs reasonably well with a uniform prior.
-Here, we investigated the performance of \texttt{GrUES} on one specific example of a prior that encodes belief regarding the number of source nodes in the data-generating DAG.
-It would also be of interest to develop an understanding of what sort of prior beliefs a practitioner may be willing to assert about a marginal independence model, construct priors that allow us to represent these beliefs and test their performance with \texttt{GrUES}.
+In summary, \texttt{GrUES} almost always performs better than independence testing, unless the density of the true DAG is around \(p \in \{0.2, 0.3, 0.4\}\).
+This failure in performance may either be due to sample size or possibly due to the connectivity of the space of UEC-representatives as discussed in the first experimental setting.
+Further studies into how \texttt{GrUES} connects the space of UEC-representatives would be interesting future work.
+Although the \(\Delta_s^n\) prior seems to improve performance, \texttt{GrUES} performs reasonably well with a uniform prior.
+We studied the performance of \texttt{GrUES} on a prior that encodes beliefs about the number of source nodes in the data-generating DAG.
+It would interesting to explore what sort of prior beliefs a practitioner may be willing to assert about a marginal independence model, construct priors that allow us to represent these beliefs and test them with \texttt{GrUES}.

-Third, in cases of short Markov chains relative to the size of the search space, or in cases of very sparse graphs, the \(\mathtt{nuclear}\)-penalized MLE should be preferred over the MAP estimate.
-However, the MAP estimate appears to be preferable when the Markov chain is reasonably long relative to the size of the search space.
+In cases of short Markov chains relative to the size of the state space, or in cases of very sparse graphs, the \(\mathtt{nuclear}\)-penalized MLE should be preferred over the MAP estimate.
+However, the MAP estimate appears to be preferable when the Markov chain is reasonably long.
 In either regime, the MAP and both penalized-MLEs appears to yield notably better estimates relative to independence testing for denser data-generating DAGs, namely, when $p>0.5$.
-This observation suggests that \texttt{GrUES} can serve particularly well in situations where one believes that the data-generating DAG is on the denser side of the spectrum.
+This suggests that \texttt{GrUES} performs well in situations where one believes that the data-generating DAG is on the denser side of the spectrum.
 This is also the regime where knowing the true DAG model becomes increasingly less useful due to an increased number of parameters and an associated decrease in computational efficiency of probabilistic/causal inference with such graphical models.
-In such situations it may in fact be more advantageous to instead approximate the DAG model with a marginal independence model (i.e., a UEC).
+In such situations it may in fact be more advantageous to approximate the DAG model with a marginal independence model.
 In this regime, \texttt{GrUES} appears to offer a more reliable estimator for the desired marginal independence model than independence testing.